-A paragon is a model of excellence or perfection, and as such, we at Paragon National Bank are raising expectations regarding our commitment to customer service.
+A paragon is a model of excellence or perfection, and as such, we at Paragon Bank are raising expectations regarding our commitment to customer service.
 Your relationship with us is paramount and we promise to safeguard the information you share with us.

-This policy covers Customer Information, which means personally identifiable information about a consumer or a consumer's current or former relationship with Paragon National Bank.
+This policy covers Customer Information, which means personally identifiable information about a consumer or a consumer's current or former relationship with Paragon Bank.
 This policy is provided to you as required by the Federal Financial Privacy Law.

 Safeguarding Customer Information